Leftover Turkey Soup

 Leftover Turkey makes the best soup after Thanksgiving, it's always well seasoned so the broth is spectacular in rich flavor so this recipe is super easy.

-We love to add tomatoes, beans of any kind, carrots, celery, onion and make a huge pot and even freeze some for later especially when you're all turkied out.
+We love to add tomatoes, beans of any kind, carrots, celery, and onion, leftover side dish vegetables, and make a huge pot during the black Friday shopping weekend to have a hearty repurposed turkey meal.

 The best part about turkey soup is anything can go into the pot especially if you have leftover peas, carrots, corn, and green beans, you can turn this into a hearty vegetable turkey soup.

-Scroll down to get our printables easy recipe.
+Scroll down to get our printable easy recipe.

 this is a pot of leftover turkey made into soup